Try the “Wet Rag” Vacuum Trick to Unclog Your Drain (Without Any Chemicals)

 You probably already know there are a number of tricks out there to de-gunk a shower drain, which usually backs up from a build-up of hair or soap scum.
 You can try a chemical drain cleaner, but the commercial ones aren’t always great for your pipes (according to plumbers), and the natural ones (like mixing baking soda and vinegar) never seem to work that well.
 A drain snake is a great mechanical option, if you have one at home.
 But if you don’t, here’s another idea for a surprisingly simple clogged-drain hack that even plumbers sometimes rely on: Just grab your wet-dry vacuum and watch it slurp those clogs right out.
 It works like a plunger on your backed-up drain, but with even more power and suction.

 Ready to try the trick?
-You’ll only need a few things: a rag, a wet-dry vacuum, and maybe a screwdriver.
 Here’s how to de-clog your drain, step by step:

 A note: There will be some splashing, so avoid using a vacuum on your drain immediately after using chemicals to clean it.